 Whether you want a subtle sidebar or a full-screen takeover, you can design that with Digioh’s form builder.

 There’s no exact “right” size for Lightbox design.
-But as a starting point for a basic lightbox or sidebar email capture widget, we recommend these dimensions:
+But as a starting point for a basic lightbox, pop-up, sidebar, or inline form, we recommend these dimensions:

 - Desktop Lightbox: ~500×400